Diagnosing and Addressing Pitfalls in KG-RAG Datasets: Toward More Reliable Benchmarking: : A Sample Dataset Generated by

 {\bf Manual Quality Assessment.} To assess the factual accuracy of \dataset, we conducted a manual audit of 300 randomly sampled question--answer pairs.
 Following the same annotation protocol used in Section~\ref{sec:pitfall}, each example was carefully verified.
 We found that 289 out of 300 examples (96.3\% ) are correct.
 This result suggests that the QA instances generated by \framework are highly reliable and well-grounded in verifiable knowledge.
 We defer analysis of question difficulty to Section~\ref{sec:benchmark}, where we benchmark several LLM and KG-RAG models.
 A case study of the generated questions is provided in Appendix~\ref{app:analysis}.

 {\bf Statistics and Properties.} We analyze \dataset along two key dimensions: linguistic complexity and topic coverage: (1) \textit{Linguistic Complexity:} Most questions (61.1\%) are 16–30 words long, showing moderate complexity.
 A third exceed 30 words, indicating deeper reasoning.
 Only 7.5\% are short factoid queries, highlighting the dataset’s focus on rich, natural questions.
 For answer set size, 84.5\% of the questions yield a single answer, while 9.7\% return three or more answers.
-(2) \textit{Topic Coverage:} The dataset also provides broad semantic coverage.
+(2) \textit{Structural Difficulty:} Following DyVal~\cite{zhu2023dyval}, we compute six graph-based metrics for each supporting subgraph—number of nodes, edges, average degree, depth (hops), width (maximum frontier), and extra links (non-chain shortcuts).
+Across all 10{,}787 examples, 98\% require 2--5 hops, 84\% contain 5--30 entities, 83\% have 4--28 relations, 79\% exhibit width 4--20, and 92\% are fully connected.
+These statistics confirm that \dataset consists of diverse, non-trivial reasoning graphs with substantial structural complexity.
+A full summary table is provided in Appendix~\ref{app:statis}.
+(3) \textit{Topic Coverage:} The dataset also provides broad semantic coverage.
 Figure~\ref{fig:topic} shows that \dataset covers a broad range of topics.
 The most represented categories are Arts (42.3\%) and Astronomy (17.3\%), followed by STEM fields (16\% combined), Sports, Geography, and Philosophy.